chizzletaz/MilestoneProject4/TEST.md

 else:
     return redirect(reverse('product_detail', args=[product.id]))
 ```
 This works!
-The issue was using the correct name and watch case sensitivity.
+The issue was using the correct name and pay attention to case sensitivity.

 ---
 Issue: Solved.